GiacomoPope/giacomopope.github.io/README.md

-# CTF Writeups
+# CTF Writeups and Challenge Solutions

-Repository for write ups of the various CTF challenges I have taken part in
+A collection of solutions to challenges from Capture the Flag competitions.
+I will occassionally include an implementation of some exploit that I think is interesting without the context of a CTF problem.

+## By Category

+Coming soon

+## By CTF

 | CTF  | Category |
 | ------------- | ------------- |